lap00zza/9anime-Companion/README.md

 * **Chrome**: Not yet published to the webstore (use in developer mode)

 ### Build Instructions
-If you want to build this extension yourself, the follow these instructions:
+If you want to build this extension yourself, follow these instructions:
 ```
 git clone https://github.com/lap00zza/9anime-Companion.git
 cd 9anime-Companion